openTdataCH/ojp-ios/README.md

 ## Usage

 ### Initializing
+TBA
 - endpoints configuration
-- requestor Ref
+- requesterReference
-- authBearerKey - where to get it from
+- authBearerToken - where to get it from

 ```
 import OJP

-let ojpSdk = OJP(loadingStrategy: .http(.init(apiEndPoint: URL(string: "your api endpoint")!, requestReference: "your request reference", authBearerToken: "your token")))
+let ojpSdk = OJP(loadingStrategy: .http(.init(apiEndPoint: URL(string: "your api endpoint")!, requesterReference: "your request reference", authBearerToken: "your token")))

 ```